TobyCeballos/odin_docs/docs/analytics/balance-sheet.md

 A Balance Sheet is the financial statement of a company which states assets, liabilities and equity at a particular point in time.

-In Frappe Books, you can view the balance sheet for your accounts based on monthly, quarterly, half-yearly, and yearly periods.
+In OdinPOS, you can view the balance sheet for your accounts based on monthly, quarterly, half-yearly, and yearly periods.

 Navigate to this report from the sidebar: `Reports > Balance Sheet`